Taxpayers with foreign bank accounts May Have to File FBAR and FATCA

 Children.
 Generally, a child is responsible for filing their own FBAR.
 If a child can’t file their own FBAR for any reason, such as age, the child’s parent or guardian must file it for them.
 If the child can’t sign their FBAR, a parent or guardian must sign it.

 The FBAR is filed every year to the US Treasury Department via FinCEN (not to the IRS).
 The FBAR does not generate any additional tax — it simply exists as a reporting requirement.
 This “Disclosure” prevents the hiding of foreign assets and income as a way to avoid US income tax.
 Failure to file the FBAR can result in significant civil and/or criminal penalties.

 If you were liable to file FBARs but you did not know you had to, you may qualify for the IRS voluntary disclosure program called the Streamlined Procedure, which is penalty free.

-If you are unsure as to whether you need to file the FBAR, the IRS Web site should help you, but you can also visit www.srjtax.com if you need FBAR filing services.
+Have more questions about FBAR requirements?
+The IRS Web site should help you, but you can also consult SRJ Consulting (www.srjtax.com) if you need FBAR filing services.